polyfy/polylith/readme.md

 poly test :all :dev
 ```
 ```
-Environments to run tests from: command-line, development
+Projects to run tests from: command-line, development

-Running tests from the command-line environment, including 2 bricks and 1 environment: user, cli, command-line
+Running tests from the command-line project, including 2 bricks and 1 project: user, cli, command-line

 Testing se.example.cli.core-test